 Broiling Method

-Place tomatoes on wire mesh directly on the grill of the stove
+Place tomatoes on a wire mesh directly on the open flames.

 Make the Chokha

-Once you have roasted the tomatoes, peel the skin off and finely chop the tomatoes
+Once you have roasted the tomatoes, allow to cool for a few minutes.
+Peel the skin off and finely chop the tomatoes

 Mix onions, cilantro, cumin, chili and salt into the tomatoes and then drizzle the oil on top